zeljkoobrenovic/grounded-architecture/_posts/2022-06-16-balancing.markdown

 ### The Double-Edged Nature of Curiosity

-Now, while curiosity is a fantastic driver of progress, it can also lead teams astray if it’s not kept in check.
+While curiosity is a fantastic driver of progress, it can also lead teams astray if it’s not kept in check.
 If we dive headfirst into emerging technologies without a critical eye, we might end up with **naive solutions**, **overcomplicated systems**, or **unnecessary technical debt**.

 To strike the right balance, curiosity needs a counterweight—like doubt, skepticism, and a long-term vision—so we don’t end up chasing novelty for the sake of novelty.